Applications for the 2020 LEADER program are now available! Application deadline November 1, 2019.

 This three-part course will consist of individual and group exercises as well as lectures and discussions designed for junior investigators.
 Leadership experts from outside Duke will provide much of the course content.

-Participants will be required to complete two personal inventory assessments online prior to the course: the Myers-Briggs Type Indicator (MBTI) and the Skillscope 360° Assessment (360).
+Participants will be required to complete two personal inventory assessments online prior to the course: a personality based assessment and the Skillscope 360° Assessment (360).
 These tools provide an opportunity to receive constructive feedback that is strictly developmental, not evaluative.

 The 360 will require completion by you AND by members of your team.
 You will be asked to complete an online self-assessment and to solicit a minimum of five other individuals to complete a comparable questionnaire about you.
 We will recommend that you ask people who you know well and whose feedback you cannot lightly dismiss to be your raters.
 You will be encouraged to ask a mix of superiors, peers, direct reports and others, as well as your direct supervisor.
 You will be provided with a confidential analysis of this rich feedback during the course, and will use it to understand how others view your job-related strengths and weaknesses, and to compare these with your self-perceptions.
 The tool is meant to provide non-judgmental insight about your leadership.
 This feedback, combined with the course content, should enable you to craft an effective plan to acquire the skills and experience needed to reach your goals.